STMicroelectronics/fp-sns-motenvwb1/Projects/P-NUCLEO-WB55-NUCLEO/Applications/IKS01A3/MOTENV1_OTA/README.md

 ### <b>Issue</b>

 After code generation from STM32CubeMX software before building:

  - for IAR, Keil and STM32CubeIDE replace the linker scripts with the scripts in the folder LinkerScript
- - for Keil, open the "Options for Target" and in the tab "Target" set start= 0x8007000 and sixe= 0x79000.
+ - for Keil, open the "Options for Target" and in the tab "Target" set start= 0x8007000 and size= 0x79000.
+ - for Keil, open the "Options for Target" and in the tab "Linker" in "Misc controls" insert:

+   --keep *.o(TAG_OTA_START)

+   --keep *.o(TAG_OTA_END)

 ### <b>Keywords</b>